Manipur Polo International 2014

 Manipur Polo International 2014 or 8th Manipur International Polo Tournament was a polo tournament that was held in Imphal, Manipur, India.
 It was organised in Mapal Kangjeibung (Imphal Polo Ground), the oldest polo ground in the world.

-India had two teams: India-B (Manipur) and India-A (Indian Polo Association team).

 The India-B team (Manipur team) won the trophy after defeating South Africa by 7-5 goals.
 USA won the third place after being defeated by South Africa by 6-7 goals.
 India-B team (Manipur team) defeated India-A team (Indian Polo Association team) by 7-6 goals.

 In this year, Hada Samadon Ayangba is the theme song sung by Mangka Mayanglambam and presented by the Laihui Ensemble of Manipur.